BlockchainCommons/envelope-cli-swift/Docs/1-OVERVIEW.md

 ```
 👈
-OVERVIEW: A tool for manipulating the Envelope data type.
+OVERVIEW: A tool for manipulating the Gordian Envelope data type.

 USAGE: envelope <subcommand>